The Construction Industry Scheme (CIS) identifies special rules for tax and National Insurance for taxpayers working in

-KinsellaTax has Industry specialists with the experience and in-depth knowledge required to tackle and deal with every aspect of your CIS investigation enquiries.
+KinsellaTax has Industry specialists with the experience and in-depth knowledge required to tackle and deal with every aspect of your HMRC CIS investigation enquiries.

-To speak to one of our Construction Industry Scheme specialists call us anytime, day or night, on 0800 471 4546.
+To speak to one of our CIS Scheme specialists call us anytime, day or night, on 0800 471 4546.

 It is easy to fall foul of the regulations in place for the CIS and, therefore, easy to incur HMRC tax penalties.

 You need KinsellaTax to settle any CIS tax investigation.

-As shown below, HMRC issue massive tax penalties for those who fail to comply with Construction Industry Scheme rules and regulations.
+As shown below, HMRC issue massive tax penalties for those who fail to comply with CIS construction tax rules and regulations.